florastick/alx-pre_course/README.md

 My first readme
-This is my update of my file in thew main branch
+This is my update of my file in the main branch